elfenlaid/ck3g.github.io/_posts/2018-01-14-phoenix-first-steps.md

 Let's try to change the welcome message on the page.
 Instead of "Welcome to Phoenix" and a bunch of links we are going change it to "Welcome to Prater".

-The content of our welcome page located in `web/templates/page/index.html.eex`.
+The content of our welcome page located in `lib/prater_web/templates/page/index.html.eex` (for Phoenix version 1.3).
 Let's open it using your favorite editor and replace it with:

 ```elixir
 <div class="jumbotron">